Guidance for retiring Microsoft Search in Bing for your organization

 Why is this announcement important?

 Searching for files, people, intranet sites, and more is an important part of daily productivity.
 We understand that the retirement of Microsoft Search in Bing may create some disruption in daily work.
-The key concept to communicate to users is that the existing pathways that they're familiar with will continue to work.
+The key concept to communicate to users is that the existing pathways that they're familiar with continue to work.
 Users can continue to use the Edge for Business address bar and Windows search box to access Microsoft Search.

 Why is this happening?

 Customer productivity is our mission and making work search a better experience remains a priority for Microsoft.
-We hope to better serve you through Microsoft Search in the core productivity experiences of Microsoft365.com, Office.com, and SharePoint Online.
+We hope to better serve you through Microsoft Search in the core productivity experiences of M365.cloud.microsoft and SharePoint Online.
 We’re also continuing to explore new ways to improve the experience and make work search more discoverable.

 Is there any impact on users before March 31, 2025?